Troubleshooting

 When should I call a professional?

-If you cannot verify PV voltage or current safely, see repeated faults, or suspect wiring damage, stop and contact a qualified professional.
+If you can’t verify PV voltage/current within safe procedures, see repeated faults, or suspect wiring damage, stop and contact a qualified professional.